cko-gateway/Ditto/README.md

 }
 ```

 The Ditto Checkpoint Manager defers the writing of checkpoints according to the `CheckpointSavingInterval` setting.
 If you're replicating a large number of events it does not make sense to write the checkpoint after each event is replicated.
-In most cases we dial this up to around 10,000 milliseconds.
+We usually set this to around 10 seconds.

 #### Idempotency